-The Primary Contractor is responsible for ensuring that an annual satisfaction survey of a representative sample of persons served by the behavioral health program is conducted by mail or telephonically.
-The purpose of the Annual Mailed/Telephonic Consumer and Family Member Satisfaction Survey is to determine the extent to which the BH-MCO adult Members and family members of children and adolescents are satisfied with overall BH-MCO operations and services, and to identify areas which need improvement.
-Surveys are developed and used by the BH-MCO to gather information to determine whether the BH-MCO adult Members and family members of children and adolescents are knowledgeable about and satisfied with the behavioral health program including core functions such as member services as well as to assess whether service availability, service access, and services provision and effectiveness are meeting the Member's needs and expectations.
+The Primary Contractor is responsible for ensuring that an annual satisfaction survey of a representative sample of persons served by the behavioral health program is conducted by mail, telephonically or other method such as a QR code.
+The purpose of the Annual Mailed/Telephonic Consumer and Family Members Satisfaction Survey is to determine the extent to which BH-MCO adult Members and family members of children and adolescent Members are satisfied with overall

+BH-MCO operations and services, and to identify areas which need improvement.
+Surveys are developed and used by the BH-MCO to gather information to determine whether BH-MCO adult Members and family members of children and adolescents Members, are knowledgeable about, and satisfied with, the behavioral health program.
+These surveys should gauge the Member's knowledge of core functions, such as Member services, as well as assess whether service availability, service access, and services provision and effectiveness are meeting the Member's needs and expectations.

 - a.
-Surveys of Recipients of substance abuse services, regardless of age, must be distributed by Providers at service delivery sites in order to protect the confidentiality of persons being surveyed. - b.
-A separate survey instrument must be developed for children and adolescent service Recipients and their families. - c.
+Surveys of recipients of substance abuse services, regardless of age, must be distributed by Providers at service delivery sites in order to protect the confidentiality of persons being surveyed. - b.
+A separate survey instrument must be developed for children and adolescent service recipients and their families. - c.
 Findings and resulting recommendations from the survey and consumer/family satisfaction activities are to be incorporated into the Primary Contractor's ongoing quality management and improvement program. - d.
-The County may directly conduct the annual survey or direct the managed care organization, C/FST Program, or another entity that would be conflict free, to conduct the annual survey.
+The Primary Contractor may directly conduct the annual survey or direct the BH-MCO, C/FST Program, or another entity that would be conflict free, to conduct the annual survey.